BroadbandForum/usp/specification/extensions/device-modularization/index.md

 As the USP Service starts up, it begins to connect to the USP Broker...

-- The Agent within the USP Service initiates the UNIX Domain Socket connection to the Controller on the USP Broker and the well-known internal port
+- The Agent within the USP Service initiates the UNIX Domain Socket connection to the Controller on the USP Broker and the well-known internal path
 	- Once the UNIX Domain Socket is connected, the USP Service's Agent will initiate the UNIX Domain Socket MTP Handshake mechanism
 	- Once the USP Broker's Controller receives the UNIX Domain Socket MTP Handshake message, it will respond with its own Handshake message
 	- Once the UNIX Domain Socket MTP Handshake mechanism is successfully completed, the Agent within the USP Service sends an empty UnixDomainSocketConnectRecord
 	- After sending the empty UnixDomainSocketConnectRecord, the Agent within the USP Service sends a Register message to the Controller in the USP Broker that details the portion of the data model that is being exposed by the USP Service.
-- The Controller within the USP Service initiates the UNIX Domain Socket connection to the Agent on the USP Broker and the well-known internal port
+- The Controller within the USP Service initiates the UNIX Domain Socket connection to the Agent on the USP Broker and the well-known internal path
 	- Once the UNIX Domain Socket is connected, the USP Service's Controller will initiate the UNIX Domain Socket MTP Handshake mechanism
 	- Once the USP Broker's Agent receives the UNIX Domain Socket MTP Handshake message, it will respond with its own Handshake message
 	- Once the UNIX Domain Socket MTP Handshake mechanism is successfully completed, the Agent within the USP Broker sends an empty UnixDomainSocketConnectRecord